-The proposed rule change adopts discretionary account procedures for security futures that are comparable to those for options.
-Notably, as with options, the procedures require that the written authorization of the customer required by NASD Rule 2510 specifically authorize security futures trading in the account.
+trading in the account.
 The implication of this requirement is that all discretionary accounts, even those that are permitted to trade options, cannot trade security futures unless a new written discretionary account authorization specifically authorizing trading of security futures is on file.
-Although there are many similarities between options and security futures, we do not believe that existing discretionary account authorizations should be expanded to include these new products.
-While we recognize requiring new discretionary account forms specifically authorizing trading in security futures may be of some burden to firms, we believe that customer protections achieved by such a requirement outweigh the burden.
-We note that the NFA does not require discretionary accounts to have specific written authorization to trade security futures; however, we also note that the discretionary accounts under the NFA's jurisdiction are already specifically authorized to trade other types of futures.
+Although there are many similarities between options and security futures, NASD does not believe that existing discretionary account authorizations should be expanded to include these new products.
+While NASD recognizes requiring new discretionary account forms specifically authorizing trading in security futures may be of some burden to firms, NASD believes that customer protections achieved by such a requirement outweigh the burden.
+NASD notes that the NFA does not require discretionary accounts to have specific written authorization to trade security futures; however, NASD also notes that the discretionary accounts under the NFA's jurisdiction are already specifically authorized to trade other types of futures.